-More Resource Allocations and More Value-Added Features with SiteGround for WordPress
+SiteGround for WordPress Has More Resource Allocations and Value-Added Features

-SiteGround’s WordPress hosting packages come with free automated WordPress transfer (migration tool), auto updates, SG-Git (with GoGeek) and pre-installed WP-CLI, and 1-click WordPress staging (with GrowBig and GoGeek), and automatic daily backups.
+SiteGround’s WordPress hosting packages come with free automated WordPress transfer (migration tool), auto-updates, SG-Git (with GoGeek), pre-installed WP-CLI, 1-click WordPress staging (with GrowBig and GoGeek), and automatic daily backups.

-You can host from 1 to unlimited websites and get 10 GB to 40 GB SSD storage, unlimited email accounts, and unlimited databases.
-SiteGround also offers a good selection of freebies like free SSL, free CloudFlare CDN, free Site Tools, and free Weebly website builder.
+You can host from 1 to unlimited websites, get 10 GB to 40 GB SSD storage, unlimited email accounts, and unlimited databases.
+SiteGround also offers a good selection of freebies such as free SSL, free Cloudflare CDN, Site Tools, and the Weebly website builder.

 |Free SSL Certificate||✘||✔|